Can't share this digest on Facebook? Here's why.

 G.R.
 No. 173775

 During the pendency of G.R.
-No. 167707, PGMA issued Proclamation No. 1064 classifying Boracay Island into four hundred (400) hectares of reserved forest land (protection purposes) and six hundred twenty-eight and 96/100 (628.96) hectares of agricultural land (alienable and disposable).
+No. 167707, in May 2006, then President Gloria Macapagal-Arroyo issued Proclamation No. 1064 classifying Boracay Island into four hundred (400) hectares of reserved forest land (protection purposes) and six hundred twenty-eight and 96/100 (628.96) hectares of agricultural land (alienable and disposable).
 The Proclamation likewise provided for a fifteen-meter buffer zone on each side of the centerline of roads and trails, reserved for right-of-way and which shall form part of the area reserved for forest land protection purposes.
-This was on May 22, 2006

-Subsequently, Dr. Orlando Sacay, and other Boracay landowners in Boracay filed with this Court an original petition for prohibition, mandamus, and nullification of Proclamation No. 1064.
-They allege that the Proclamation infringed on their “prior vested rights” over portions of Boracay.
+Subsequently, Dr. Orlando Sacay, and other Boracay landowners in Boracay filed with the Supreme Court (SC) an original petition for prohibition, mandamus, and nullification of Proclamation No. 1064.
+They alleged that the Proclamation infringed on their “prior vested rights” over portions of Boracay.
 They have been in continued possession of their respective lots in Boracay since time immemorial.
 They have also invested billions of pesos in developing their lands and building internationally renowned first class resorts on their lots.

 The OSG again opposed Sacay’s petition.
 The OSG argued that Sacay et al do not have a vested right over their occupied portions in the island.
 Boracay is an unclassified public forest land pursuant to Section 3(a) of PD No. 705.
 Being public forest, the claimed portions of the island are inalienable and cannot be the subject of judicial confirmation of imperfect title.
 It is only the executive department, not the courts, which has authority to reclassify lands of the public domain into alienable and disposable lands.
 There is a need for a positive government act in order to release the lots for disposition.